| The Art of Our NecessitiesSSA is literally taking CA's place as a landlord of old application

 achieved its goals.
 (I thought it was a bad idea; events show that

 this opinion was probably too strong.)
+Where does this leave SSA?

 According to Rick, many, if not most, of the old SSA installations at Glaxo are still